filterAdaptive Groups

 • OR - A subscriber needs to meet any condition.

-In the platform dashboard this is seen as "All conditions" (AND) and "Any condition" (OR) when creating/editing an Adaptive Group.
+In the platform dashboard, this is shown as "All conditions" (AND) and "Any condition" (OR) when creating or editing an Adaptive Group.

 How the match field is selected in the platform dashboard

-conditions: IGroupCondition[] required- This contains the rules or conditions of an Adaptive Group.
+conditions: IGroupCondition[] required - Contains the rules or conditions of an Adaptive Group.

-• type:string required - Identifies the data type of the attribute that is being referenced in the rule.
-For preset attributes the types are as follows:
+• type: string required - Identifies the data type of the attribute referenced in the rule.
+For preset attributes, the types are as follows:

 • First Name: "string"